capsseminar/Fall-2019/README.md

 :blue_book: **Lecture 6 - Neural Networks II and Operational Aspects of AI**

-*Guiding question*: What key data risks do we face when implementing machine learning?
+*Guiding questions*: What key data risks do we face when implementing machine learning?
 What algorithmic risks?
 As a policy or strategy professional, what tradeoffs may be most essential for your assessment of deployed neural network systems?
 In what scenarios might you commission a neural network versus another machine learning system?
 Using the foundations learned in this course, what next steps should you take as a policy or strategy professional interested in the future of machine learning?

 * *Topics covered*: Feature selection, hyperparameter tuning, biasvariance trade-off, transparency, interoperability, safety